-So, you're after some dental statistics from the UK?
-You're in the right place.
-Dental facts are often hidden away in scientific studies and complicated reports, making it hard to find the information you're after.
-We've scoured some of the most up-to-date dentistry research to bring you this lovely list of oral health facts for the UK.
+So, you’re after some interesting teeth facts or dental statistics from the UK?
+You’re in the right place.
+Dental facts are often hidden away in scientific studies and complicated reports, making it hard to find the information you’re after.
+We’ve scoured some of the most up-to-date dentistry research to bring you this lovely list of oral health and teeth facts for the UK.

-You'll find information on NHS dental statistics, oral hygiene, dental fear, finance, and certain treatments like implants.
-We've also added some funny dental facts for kids, because it's never too early to take an interest in looking after your teeth.
+You’ll find information on NHS dental statistics, oral hygiene, dental fear, finance, and certain treatments like implants.
+We’ve also added some fun facts about teeth for kids, because it’s never too early to take an interest in looking after your teeth.
 And, if you want to see some cost statistics, we've compiled research from 258 dental practises in our report about average UK dental prices.

 Table of contents